Dmitrii-Weaver/gamedev_log/README.md

 More spritework, more QoL, more blackbox testing to cover as many potential use cases as possible.
 Also more studying.
 Switching from Game Maker to Unity is a difficulty spike.

+08.04.2025

+Studying, working on extra features that were suggested